Please note that all opinions below are my own, and not necessarily those of my institution, funders, or colleagues.

 Recycle: Share your summary data on Neurovault so others can use it for meta-analyses.

-Analysing our MRI brain scan data requires servers with large storage capacity.
+Preprocessing and analysing our MRI brain scan data requires servers with large storage capacity.
 There is a carbon footprint from the manufacture of such servers, and then the energy required to run them.
+In January 2023, postodc Nick Souter joined the lab, leading our work on measuring and minimising the energy costs (and thereby carbon footprint) of MRI data processing.

 We use the Sussex High Performance Cluster to store and analyse our MRI data.
-I am currently enquiring about the energy source of this facility.
+Sussex is currently making major changes to its high performance computing resourcing, and I was invited to advise on the environmental implications as a 'Sustainability Champion'.
+Watch this space.

 - Personal carbon footprint